mehulagg/gitlab/doc/user/project/import/perforce.md

    and experiment in isolation, then clean up your mess before sharing your new cool stuff with everyone.
-1. Git also made code review simple because you could share your changes without merging them to master, whereas Perforce had to implement a Shelving feature on the server so others could review changes before merging.
+1. Git also made code review simple because you could share your changes without merging them to the default branch, whereas Perforce had to implement a Shelving feature on the server so others could review changes before merging.

 ## Why migrate